splunk/public-o11y-docs/data-visualization/charts/export-and-share-charts.rst

 Export chart contents
 ==========================

-You can export the chart contents to a CSV file.
+For line charts, area charts, and column charts, you can export the chart contents to a CSV file.
 The most recent 100 data points will be exported, along with the values of the dimensions associated with them.

-To export a chart, select :strong:`Export Chart as CSV` from the chart’s Actions menu.
+To export a chart, select :strong:`Export Chart as CSV` from the chart’s :guilable:`Actions` menu.

 .. _sharing-a-chart: